How to Recognize ADHD Symptoms at Every Age

-Because of the tendency to be impulsive, a teen with ADHD might do risky things, including using alcohol and drugs, lying, stealing, and having unprotected sex.
-Safety in the car may also be an issue.
+Because of the tendency to be impulsive, a teen with ADHD might do risky things, including use alcohol and drugs, lie, steal, and have unprotected sex.
+Safety in the car may also be a problem.
 "This is one of the worst disorders you can have while operating a motor vehicle," Barkley says.

 ADHD in Adults

 The hyperactivity that comes with ADHD fades further with age.
 But other symptoms continue to create problems in many areas of life.

 - Have trouble paying attention

 - Struggle to finish tasks

 - Lose his keys, wallet, sunglasses, or cell phone often

 - Take shortcuts, behind the wheel and at work

 He may also tend to have relationship problems.
 "Their divorce rate is very high," Barkley says.